How Cup Manager works under the hood

 Scheduling is a problem that on the surface may seem simple, but is actually one of the hardest things there is for a computer to cope with.
 Even so, tournament administrators have always managed to set schedules without double meetings and with enough rest time.
 We took that into account when we built Cup Manager's algorithm for automatic scheduling.

-Just as a human being had done, Cup Manager one game at a time will be placed on the schedule until all matches are placed.
-Should the bad luck arrive, simply remove the last few games on the schedule and try again until all the matches are placed.
+Just like a human would, Cup Manager places one match at a time in the schedule until all matches are placed.
+Should the bad luck occur, you simply remove the latest matches in the schedule and make a new attempt until all matches are placed.

 What, then, is the problem?
 A simple calculation example quickly answers that question.
 Let's assume we want to place 100 games on 10 different playing fields.
 If we have to try all 10 playing field for all 100 games when we set the schedule, we will test 100000000000000000 (100^10) different placements of matches.
 Even with all the world's supercomputers united, it would not have been possible to schedule with such a method.
 Then we haven't even taken into account the time the games are to be played.
 The obvious trick (which is easier said than done) is not to make mistakes when placing the matches.
 Suddenly all we have to do is test 1 schedule.
 Instead of correcting your errors afterwards, you have to be proactive and make sure not to make any (or at least very few) errors.